Best Rivers and Lochs for Fishing in Scotland

 - River Spey 172km (107miles)

-- River Clyde 171km (106miles)
+- Clyde 171km (106miles)

 - River Tweed 156km (97miles)

-- River Dee 137km (85miles)
+- Dee 137km (85miles)

-- River Don 132km (82miles)
+- Don 132km (82miles)

-- River Nith 112km (71miles)
+- Nith 112km (71miles)

-- River Forth 105km (65miles)
+- Forth 105km (65miles)

-- River Findhorn 101km (63miles)
+- Findhorn 101km (63miles)

-- River Deveron 98km (61miles)
+- Deveron 98km (61miles)

-- River Annan 79km (49miles)
+- Annan 79km (49miles)

 The right river at the right time

-Pike fishing loch near Peebles and Edinburgh
+The best lochs and rivers in Scotland Pike fishing loch near Edinburgh

 The river produces salmon all year.
-In Autumn huge numbers of salmon enter the system and the Rive.
+In Autumn huge numbers of salmon enter the system and the River.
 The Tweed is one of the few rivers currently offering salmon fishing in Scotland in November.
 The salmon season on the Tweed commences on 1st of February and runs through to the 30th of November.
 There is no salmon fishing on Sundays.

 Best Fishing Rivers and Lochs near Perth